mmarkham/landing-page/README.md

 # Landing Page
-This project requires you to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+This is a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.

 Scrolling to a section will indicate that it is active with a yellow border around the section.
 Clicking the section links in the navigation menu will auto-scroll to the respective section.